drpeppershaker/ESP32_keypad/README.md

 </tbody>
 </table>

+The LED pixels are sold in a 10x10 grid.
+The PCBs for each LED are attached to one another, but they are easy to break apart.
+You will want to keep them attached in two separate 'strips' of 8 connected leds each.
+Don't try to break them into individual pixels because they'll fall through the case.

 NOTE: When wiring up the LED pixels, you *can* have a single solid wire for all the 5V and one for all the GND contacts.
 However, the data contacts must be separated and move from DIN to DOUT--they can't be connected on the same pixel or they will NOT work.
 Stick to the wiring diagram for the Data Line.

 ### Case